 Unfortunately, because of the structure of our program, we do not allow partial participation or latecomers to the program

 All residential programs require an audition.
 However, audition requirements vary by program.
 In addition, every student will complete a placement audition during their first two days of each session.
 Non-audition day programs must still complete an application.
-View requirements by program, and details on how to apply.
+Click here to view requirements by program, and details on how to apply.

 *Please note, audition materials can be submitted online.